-- costs related to the employee’s principal residence (e.g., purchase, prevention of eviction or foreclosure, repair of damages
+Costs related to the employee’s principal residence (e.g., purchase, prevention of eviction or foreclosure, repair of damages

-- tuition and associated educational fees
+Tuition and associated educational fees

-- burial or funeral expenses
+Burial or funeral expenses

 A plan is not required to provide for hardship distributions, and it may also define which hardships the withdrawal may be used to cover.
-For example, the play may allow it to be used to cover for funeral expenses, but not for payment of tuition.
+For example, the plan may allow it to be used to cover for funeral expenses, but not for payment of tuition.
 The criteria used to determine the hardship must be specified in the plan, and nondiscriminatory standards must be applied when reviewing and granting requests.

 When a withdrawal is made before an employee is 59.5 years old, a 10 percent excise tax is imposed in addition to federal, state and local taxes on the withdrawal.
 Some employees may need to withdraw enough money to cover their hardship, as well as the taxes.
 Although employees are not required to pay the hardship withdrawal back, depending on the timing and the amount of money involved, early withdrawal of retirement funds can severely impact their long-term financial security.